Random-Set Neural Networks (RS-NN): Additional Experimental results

-We split the MNIST data into training and test sets, train the RS-CNN model using the training test, and test the model on noisy and rotated out-of-distribution test data.
-This is done by adding random noise (50\%) to the test set of images to obtain noisy data and rotating MNIST images with random degrees of rotation between 0 and 360.
-In Section \ref{sec:experiments}, we show that the test accuracy scores for RS-CNN on Noisy MNIST are relatively higher than the accuracy for standard CNN giving us more correct predictions (see Table \ref{noisy-table}).
-The test accuracies for standard CNN and RS-CNN on Rotated MNIST images are shown in Table \ref{rotation-table}.
-The samples are randomly rotated every 60 degrees, -180$^{\circ}$ to -120$^{\circ}$, -120$^{\circ}$ to -60$^{\circ}$, -60$^{\circ}$ to 0$^{\circ}$, etc. A fully random rotation between 0$^{\circ}$ and 360$^{\circ}$ also shows higher test accuracy for RS-CNN at $47.71\%$ when compared to standard CNN with test accuracy $45.86\%$.
+We split the MNIST data into training and test sets, train the RS-NN model using the training test, and test the model on noisy and rotated out-of-distribution test data.
+This is done by adding random noise to the test set of images to obtain noisy data and rotating MNIST images with random degrees of rotation between 0 and 360.

-Table \ref{ood-table} shows predictions for noisy and rotated out-of-distribution (OOD) MNIST samples.
-In cases where a standard CNN makes wrong predictions with high confidence scores, random-set CNN manages to predict the correct class with varying confidences verifying that the model is not overcofident in uncertain cases.
-For example, a noisy sample with true class '\verb+3+' has a standard CNN prediction of class '\verb+8+' with $96.9\%$ confidence, while RS-CNN predicts the correct class \{'\verb+3+'\} with $42.7\%$ confidence.
-Similarly, for rotated '\verb+9+', the standard CNN predicts class '\verb+5+' with $98.8\%$ confidence whereas RS-CNN predicts the correct class \{'\verb+9+'\} with $69.9\%$ confidence.
-For a rotated '\verb+1+', the standard CNN predicts class '\verb+2+' with $100\%$ confidence.
+Tab \ref{OoD-table} shows predictions for noisy and rotated noisy MNIST samples.
+In cases where a standard CNN makes wrong predictions with high confidence scores, Random-Set NN manages to predict the correct class with varying confidences verifying that the model is not overcofident in uncertain cases.
+For example, a noisy sample with true class `\texttt{3}' has a standard CNN prediction of class `\texttt{8}' with $96.9\%$ confidence, while RS-NN predicts the correct class \{`\texttt{3}'\} with $42.7\%$ confidence.
+Similarly, for rotated `\texttt{9}', the standard CNN predicts class `\texttt{5}' with $98.8\%$ confidence whereas RS-NN predicts the correct class \{`\texttt{9}'\} with $69.9\%$ confidence.
+For a rotated `\texttt{1}', the standard CNN predicts class `\texttt{2}' with $100\%$ confidence.